Greensand

 Greensand or green sand is a sand or sandstone which has a greenish color.
 This term is specifically applied to shallow marine sediment that contains noticeable quantities of rounded greenish grains.
 These grains are called glauconies and consist of a mixture of mixed-layer clay minerals, such as smectite and glauconite.
 Greensand is also loosely applied to any glauconitic sediment.

 Formation

 Greensand forms in anoxic marine environments that are rich in organic detritus and low in sedimentary input.
-Having accumulated in marine environments, greensands can be fossil-rich, such as in the late-Cretaceous deposits of New Jersey.
+Having accumulated in marine environments, greensands can be fossil-rich, such as in the late-Cretaceous deposits of New Jersey, United States.

 Occurrence

 Important exposures are known from both northern and western Europe, North America, southeastern Brazil and north Africa.
-Well known and important greensands are the Upper and Lower Greensands of England and occur within Eocene and Cretaceous sedimentary strata underlying the coastal plains of New Jersey and Delaware.
+Well known and important greensands are the Upper and Lower Greensands of England and occur within Eocene and Cretaceous sedimentary strata underlying the coastal plains of New Jersey and Delaware in the United States.
 Although greensand has been found throughout Phanerozoic and Late Precambrian sedimentary deposits, it appears to be most common in Eocene, Cambrian, and Cretaceous sedimentary deposits.